-AI highlight video maker app for instant Reels | HeyGen
+AI Highlight Video Maker App for Instant Reels | HeyGen

 Clip duration and format control

-Set the clip duration to auto or choose a custom length that suits your platform.
+Set the clip duration to auto or choose a custom length that fits your platform.
 Toggle between 9:16 Vertical for Reels and TikTok, 16:9 Landscape for YouTube, or 1:1 Square for LinkedIn and Facebook using the AI Video Editor.
-One upload, every format sorted, no resizing or re-exporting needed.
+One upload, every format covered, no resizing or re-exporting needed.

 Take your highlights further with HeyGen's AI suite